omarreis/SailboatBox2d/README.txt

-box2d-firemonkey
+Sailboat-Box2d
 ================

-Firemonkey translation of open source 2D physics engine Box2D.

-This branch implements a sailboat simulation using box2d-firemonkey. for Win32, Win64 and iOS
+This branch of box2d-Firemonkey implements a sailboat simulation for Win32, Win64 and iOS

-this is supposed to be a branch of firemonkey_box2d however I had problems working on the branch, so I made a new master
+This is supposed to be a branch of box2d-Firemonkey however I had problems working on the branch, so I made a new master

-Compile TestBed_FM_Mobile.dproj
-The sailboat is the 1st test.

-I used Delphi 10.1 Berlin
+Check the project Wiki for more details.